tmichi/stl2bmp/README.md

 ![teaser image](images/overview.png)
 * stl2bmp voxelizes (descretizes) STL files as stacked 1bit bitmap images.
 * The user can control pixel resolution by DPI.
-* Speed is reasonably fast by using OpenGL Z-buffer.
+* Speed is reasonably fast by using OpenGL Frame buffer object.
 # Build
 ## Dependencies
 * C++17 or C++14 + Boost(filesystem)
 * OpenGL
+* GLEW (2.0 or later)
 * GLFW (3.3 or later)
 * Eigen (3.4 or later)
 ## Build with cmake